 Of course, one of the advantages of a class action claim is its efficiency, both in terms of litigation costs saved and in terms of forcing a defendant at fault to compensate those who suffered damage.
-The flipside, however, is that respondents, some of whom are not necessarily at fault, may be coerced, because of the sheer size and impact of an impending class action suit, to compromise.
-The class action brought against the banks in Sharnoa Computerised Machines62 exemplifies the massive claims that may be levied against respondents in a class action – the maximum amount of 7 billion shekels could be devastating to the banks and might force them into a settlement with the applicants (for further discussion, see Section XII).
-In this context, the decision by the Supreme Court in Phoenix Insurance Company v.
-Amusi63 is relevant: the Court discussed the term 'reasonable possibility that such questions will be answered in favour of the group' (from Section 8(a) of the Class Action Law), and criticised the lower courts' tendency to set too strict standards for claimants in class action proceedings at the preliminary approval stage.
-The Supreme Court clarified that at this stage, the Class Action Law requires no more than a reasonable possibility that the common questions will be ruled in favour of the group and that, for that purpose, the courts should refrain from bringing the main hearing of the case into the preliminary approval stage.
+The flip side, however, is that respondents, some of whom are not necessarily at fault, may be coerced, because of the sheer size and impact of an impending class action suit, to compromise.
+The class action brought against the Tamar gas field partnership (for an amount of 45 billion shekels, which is the largest amount ever filed in a class action in Israel to date) exemplifies the massive claims that may be levied against respondents in a class action63 (for further discussion, see Section XII).

 In 2012, the Supreme Court ruled on the standard under which applications to approve actions as class actions should be examined.
 Specifically, in Phoenix Insurance Company v.
-Amusi64 (which is not an antitrust case), the Supreme Court considered the criterion of showing a reasonable possibility that the common questions will be answered in favour of the group.65 The Supreme Court criticised the lower courts' tendency of setting too strict a standard for claimants in class action proceedings at the preliminary approval stage, clarifying that at the preliminary stage, the Class Action Law requires no more than a reasonable possibility that the common questions will be ruled in favour of the group, and the courts should refrain from setting stricter proof standards, which are more appropriate during the hearing of the main case.
+Amusi64 (which is not an antitrust case), the Supreme Court considered the criterion of showing a reasonable possibility that the common questions will be answered in favour of the group (from Section 8(a) of the Class Action Law).65 The Supreme Court criticised the lower courts' tendency of setting too strict a standard for claimants in class action proceedings at the preliminary approval stage, clarifying that at the preliminary stage, the Class Action Law requires no more than a reasonable possibility that the common questions will be ruled in favour of the group, and the courts should refrain from setting stricter proof standards, which are more appropriate during the hearing of the main case.

 At the same time, however, the Supreme Court continued to set strict requirements concerning the evidentiary standard at the preliminary stage of a class action.
 In the Tnuva v.
 Naor class action,66 for example, the Supreme Court upheld the requirement of including with the application for a class action in an antitrust case an expert's opinion, prepared specifically for the purpose of the claim, and refused to allow the submission of the expert's opinion later unless the applicant can show that the submission thereof together with the claim was impossible.